osrf/ariac-docker/README.md

-# ARIAC Finals
+# ARIAC Automated Evaluation

 This repository contains the setup that will be used to automatically evaluate teams' submission for the Agile Robotics for Industrial Automation Competition (ARIAC) hosted by the National Institute of Standards and Technology (NIST).
-For full details on the competition Finals, please see https://bitbucket.org/osrf/ariac/wiki/finals

 ## Overview

-The setup that is created by the code in this repository is the setup that will be used for running the final competition.
+The setup that is created by the code in this repository is the setup that will be used for evaluating teams' systems automatically in the Qualifiers/Finals.
 There are two main components to the ARIAC competition setup: the ARIAC server, and the competitor's system.
 For security and reproducibility, the ARIAC server and the competitor's system are run in separate isolated environments called containers.
 Docker is used to create these containers.